-It is rare that a commercial product is as much identified with a city (and a whole country, come to that) as Guinness is today.
+It is rare that a commercial product is as much identified with a city (and a whole country, come to that) as Guinness is with Dublin and Ireland more broadly today.
 The brewery even uses one of Ireland’s national symbols as a trademark, the harp, and the museum dedicated to “the black stuff” is Ireland’s most successful tourist attraction.
 Dublin without Guinness?
-Not only Brendan Behan would have shuddered at this thought.
-This makes anything branded with “Guinness” quite a good souvenir, though you’ll be a walking advertisement.
+Famed writer Brendan Behan would have shuddered at this thought because this is one of the most iconic drinks in Ireland.
+This makes anything branded with “Guinness” quite a good Irish souvenir to find in Dublin, though you’ll be a walking advertisement for the company.
 Guinness goodies are available literally everywhere, but the best (and largest) selection can be found in the Guinness Storehouse itself.
-And you’ll be amazed at just how colorful and inventive the designers can get …
+And you’ll be amazed at just how colorful and inventive the designers can get.

-- Recommended for … anybody who like the Guinness brand, and does not mind showing this to the world.
+- Recommended for anybody who likes the Guinness brand, and does not mind showing this to the world.

 - Website: All You Need to Know About the Guinness Storehouse

 - Disadvantages?
-It is “Big Beer” advertising, after all, and not really that original … but at least it is a Dublin original.
+It is “Big Beer” advertising, after all, and not really that original but at least it is a real Dublin original.

 06 of 11

 A quick stroll through Dublin will quickly convince you that the most popular sports team in Ireland is … Manchester United.
 And every sports store offers branded items from the major English and Scottish clubs (Glasgow Rangers excepted).
 But the real heartbeat of Ireland skips to the ups and downs of the Gaelic games, football, hurling, and camogie.
 So why not get some Gaelic games team gear as a souvenir?
 It does not have to be the blue Dublin outfit, provincial club colors are on sale in the capital as well, with the shop at Croke Park carrying the best selection.